 Form 3520-A & Self-Managed Superannuation Fund (SMSF)

 Form 3520-A is used to report foreign trusts that have at least one US owner.
 In breaking down that definition, the first issues whether a foreign pension is considered a foreign trust.

-Is it a SMSF a Foreign Trust?
+Is SMSF a Foreign Trust?

 By definition, an SMSF would be, because the employer would be the trustor, the administrator would be the trustee, and the employees are the beneficiaries.

 When it comes to a Non-SMSF Superannuation, a Taxpayer can take the position that the 3520-A is not required, because the Superannuation is an employment trust (even if non-exempt under 402(b).